The 10 Biggest Workout Mistakes Men Make And How To Fix Them

 If you’re putting in the time but failing to see the gains (or losses) you want, it's probably due to one of these common errors.

-You’re committed, you’re motivated, and yet, when it comes to seeing the fruits of your fitness labor, it seems that the perfect exercises and workouts you thought you were taking on are adequate at best.
-The pounds aren’t really sliding off the way they do for your fellow gym rats and your biceps bear little resemblance to those Instagram photos Chris Hemsworth likes to post.
+You’re committed, you’re motivated, and yet, when it comes to seeing the fruits of your fitness labor, it seems that the perfect exercises and workouts you thought you were taking on were adequate at best.
+The pounds aren’t sliding off the way they do for your fellow gym rats, and your biceps bear little resemblance to those Instagram photos Chris Hemsworth likes to post.